forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 * "Combined with reported COVID-19 cases and numbers of death in sampled wards, our findings suggest a high asymptomatic spread of the infection and an infection fatality rate of 0·076% in slums and 0·263% in non-slums."
 * In slums at age>60 the seroprevalence was highest with about 60%.
 While in non-slums it was lowest for those over 60, with about 12% (Table e5)

-> in slums likely is not possible for the older to avoid infection and they may also spend more time indoor.
+  > In slums likely is not possible for the older to avoid infection and they may also spend more time indoor.

 ### References SARS-2 in Eastern Africa